Mintz leads Syracuse against NC State after 28-point game - WTOP News

 BOTTOM LINE: Syracuse hosts the NC State Wolfpack after Judah Mintz scored 28 points in Syracuse’s 85-69 loss to the Florida State Seminoles.

-The Orange are 9-1 in home games.
-Syracuse ranks ninth in the ACC with 13.6 assists per game led by Mintz averaging 4.3.
+The Orange have gone 9-1 at home.
+Syracuse averages 75.3 points and has outscored opponents by 2.9 points per game.

-The Wolfpack are 5-3 in conference play.
+The Wolfpack are 5-3 against ACC opponents.
 NC State averages 76.1 points while outscoring opponents by 6.5 points per game.

-Syracuse is shooting 44.3% from the field this season, 1.2 percentage points higher than the 43.1% NC State allows to opponents.
-NC State has shot at a 44.2% clip from the field this season, 1.3 percentage points greater than the 42.9% shooting opponents of Syracuse have averaged.
+Syracuse scores 75.3 points, 5.7 more per game than the 69.6 NC State gives up.
+NC State averages 76.1 points per game, 3.7 more than the 72.4 Syracuse gives up to opponents.

 The Orange and Wolfpack match up Saturday for the first time in ACC play this season.